-When you are planning to live in the Netherlands you will need a place to stay obviously, and you can either rent a place or buy a home, and which option is most beneficial for you depends mainly on how long you intend to stay in the Netherlands.
-Having said that, depending on where you’re perhaps thinking of buying, the rental market in areas of high population density and employment can make a good long-term investment too.
+The rental market in the Netherlands in areas of high population density and employment can make a good long-term investment.
 So, even if your sojourn to the Netherlands is likely to be brief, a property commitment may still make sense for you.

-When you rent a place in the Netherlands the only tax you will have to pay with respect to your housing is tax for the collection of garbage, the maintenance of the sewage and the water treatment.
-This is similar to your council tax commitment in the UK.
+When you rent a place in the Netherlands, the only tax you will have to pay with respect to your housing is the tax for the collection of garbage, the maintenance of the sewage, and the water treatment.

-When you buy property in the Netherlands you will also have to pay this tax, and you will be subject to Dutch real estate transfer tax and Dutch property tax.
-But there is also a very attractive Dutch income tax incentive that you can benefit from as an expatriate purchaser…so don’t be put off by your tax commitment from first glance!
+When you buy property in the Netherlands, you will also have to pay this tax, and you will be subject to Dutch real estate transfer tax and Dutch property tax.
+But there is also a very attractive Dutch income tax incentive that you can benefit from as an expatriate purchaser…so don’t be put off by your tax commitment at first glance!

-When buying a property in the Netherlands the purchaser has to pay 2% Dutch real estate transfer tax on the purchase price.
-Thus, when you buy a Dutch property for EUR 200,000 for example, you will have to pay EUR 12,000 Dutch real estate transfer tax.
+When buying a property in the Netherlands, the purchaser has to pay a 2% Dutch real estate transfer tax on the purchase price.

-When you own Dutch property you are subject to Dutch property tax.
-The rate differs per municipality and is currently between the 0.05% – 0.3% depending on where you live.
+When you own Dutch property, you are subject to Dutch property tax.
+The rate differs per municipality and is currently between 0.05% – 0.3% depending on your area.
 Dutch property tax is levied per annum on the fair market value of your Dutch home.